 A thought struck me: There still was a theoretical chance that a seed in the box could grow after having waited for thirty years in my home.
 A very small chance, but yet … Even if the seeds actually were dead, I wanted to know what was hiding inside the hard shell.
 I checked the seeds one by one with a looking glass.
 They were identical, dry, tough, not a single sign of life of any kind.
 I felt I could sacrifice one of them by trying to open it and see what was inside.
 After some trial and error and a fair bit of hard work, I was able to crack open one of the seeds.

 After thirty years, the inside was still soft and moist!
 It was like a newborn baby!

 I was struck by a bad feeling.
 I had stolen the cone from its habitat and kept it imprisoned like a slave for years.
 I should have known better.
 There was only one thing to do.
-The following day I took the box and drove out to remote forest outside the city.
+The following day I took the box and drove out to a remote forest outside the city.
 I planted all the seeds in the forest, said goodbye to my alien friends and returned home.

 Providing a very tough shell to protect the seeds and to then throw them out as far as possible was a survival strategy.
 It had been successful for hundreds of thousands of years!
 An individual belonging to this alien life form on Gaia could live for a millennium!
 I, if I were very lucky, could count on eighty years, a hundred at the very, very most.
-From the cones perspective, my life span was comparable to that of a dog.
+From the cones perspective, my lifespan was comparable to that of a dog.

 I will go back to the forest and see if some of the seeds survived.
-If I find them growing, then they will thrive in the coming carbon rich environment of Gaia, a consequence of global warming.
-A thousand years from now, they may remember our period as one of excesses, but only one of many short and excessive periods that they and their ancestors have experienced.
+If I find them growing, then they will thrive in the coming carbon-rich environment of Gaia, a consequence of global warming.
+A thousand years from now, they may remember our period as one of the excesses, but only one of many short and excessive periods that they and their ancestors have experienced.
 I understand now that I should respect the cone.